 Research Interests: ^top

-My students and I utilize hydraulic laboratory experiments, numerical simulations, and post-event field surveys to investigate the resilience of cities exposed to both increasing hazard due to climate change and increasing consequences due to expansion of development in coastal and flood-prone areas.
+My students and I utilize hydraulic laboratory experiments, numerical simulations, and post-disaster field surveys to investigate the resilience of structures and infrastructure exposed to both increasing hazard due to climate change and increasing consequences due to expansion of development in coastal and flood-prone areas.
 This research focuses on four main themes:

 - Damage: We quantify damage to infrastructure and structures from extreme events such as tsunami, storm surge, and floods.
 Here, we measure damage and hindcast physical forcing, with the goals of clarifying damage mechanisms, relating damage level to forcing strength and structure type, and evaluating proposed countermeasures to damage.